-Since the early 1950s, Spain’s beaches have been a big draw for travelers.
+Since the early 1950s, the beaches in Spain have been a big draw for travelers.
 But in a country that is pretty much surrounded by water, it quickly becomes apparent that no two coasts are the same — they vary from rocky shores to long sandy beaches.
 Given the variety and diversity, the question of where to go on a Spain beach vacation often crops up for families.
-Use this guide to help you choose the coast that best fits your style.
+Use this guide to help you choose the coast of Spain that best fits your style.

 Spain’s first coastal tourist area is also its best-known, brought to fame through Francisco Franco’s decision in 1953 to allow women to wear bikinis on Spanish beaches.
 The Costa del Sol (literally, “sunny coast”) can be divided into two sections.
 The area from Malaga south to Estopona is a haven for luxury resorts and high-rise seaside hotels, where families can really slip into complete relaxation and soak up the luxury.
 In the opposite direction, the stretch from Malaga to Almeria is full of the famous pueblos blancos (villages where the stone house are painted white and cobblestoned streets are the norm), combining history and culture with time in the sun.

 Either way, a vacation on the Costa del Sol can easily fit into a trip to Spain’s large southern state, Andalusia, and both parts of the coast are ideal for family vacations.

 Our Spain experts can help you book accommodations, arrange family-friendly guides, and more.
 Click to send us a request

 The latest coast to come into the international limelight, the Costa Brava (“rugged” or “wild coast”) runs from about 40 miles north of Barcelona to the French border.
 It’s a great destination to combine with a trip to southern France or Barcelona, welcoming for all ages.
 You can make this a day trip from Barcelona, but one day does not do it justice; spending a few nights in this beautiful part of the world is highly recommended.